dynamsoft-docs/capture-vision-docs-mobile/programming/ios/api-reference/capture-vision-router/auxiliary-classes/buffered-items-manager.md

 ---
 layout: default-layout
-title: BufferedItemsManager - Dynamsoft Capture Vision iOS API Reference
+title: DSBufferedItemsManager - Dynamsoft Capture Vision iOS API Reference
-description: The BufferedItemsManager class of DCV iOS edition is used to manage the buffered items.
+description: The DSBufferedItemsManager class of DCV iOS edition is used to manage the buffered items.
 keywords: buffered items, manager, Objc, Objective-C, Swift
 needGenerateH3Content: true
 needAutoGenerateSidebar: true
 noTitleIndex: true
 ---

-# BufferedItemsManager
+# DSBufferedItemsManager

-The `BufferedItemsManager` class is used to manage the buffered items.
+The `DSBufferedItemsManager` class is used to manage the buffered items.

 ## Definition